Teachers and staff in this department covering Science and Food technology are:

 These courses are worth up to 2 GCSE’s in science.
 Students must achieve at least a pass in all sections in order to achieve success in the course.
 Students can achieve pass, merit, distinction, or distinction * grades which have GCSE equivalents of C, B, A and A* respectively.

-Please speak to your Science teacher or Mr Whitehead, Head of Faculty, if you would like more information or have any questions about these courses.
+Please speak to your Science teacher or Miss J Hanson, Head of Faculty, if you would like more information or have any questions about these courses.